ErikBoesen/gimp-web/content/news/2017-08-22 GIMP 2.9.6 Released/index.md

 ## Resources and Presets

-To make GIMP more useful by default we now ship it with some basic presets for the Crop tool: 2×3, 3×4, 16:10, 16:9, and Square.
+To make GIMP more useful by default, we now ship it with some basic presets for the *Crop* tool: 2&times;3, 3&times;4, 16:10, 16:9, and Square.

 Documents templates have been updated and now feature popular, contemporary presets for both print and digital media.